AVSystem/developer-zone/docs/Cloud_integrations/datacake.md

 ```

 This decoder does several things required to ingest device data into Datacake database:

 - it selects the `endpointName` field used for identification of the device in the platform,
 - it accepts only changes from LwM2M URL `/3303/0/5700` which represents the Temperature/Sensor value resource,
 - it parses the value and timestamp from the payload of the event.

-**Save the configuration** and copy the `HTTP Endpoint URL`, which will be used as webhook target for { coiote_short_name } event handler.
-Go back to your domain in { coiote_long_name }.
+**Save the configuration** and copy the `HTTP Endpoint URL`, which will be used as webhook target for {{ coiote_short_name }} event handler.
+Go back to your domain in {{ coiote_long_name }}.
 Go to **Integrations > Data Integration Center** and create a Webhook event handler that will forward device telemetry.

 ![Forward device telemetry](images/datacake-filter-config.png "Forward device telemetry")

-Apply the filter and go to the connection configuration step.
-In the connection configuration configure the fields as follows:
+Apply the filter and go to the connection configuration step to configure the fields as follows:

 - set the formatting to `Generic`,
 - set the URL to the `HTTP Endpoint URL` you copied before from the Datacake configuration view.
 It should look like this: `https://api.datacake.co/integrations/api/aaaaaaaa-bbbb-cccc-dddd-eeeeffffggg/`,
-- set the Authorization to `None`, as Datacake treats the endpoint URL as a token itself.
+- set the Authorization to `No authorization`, as Datacake treats the endpoint URL as a token itself.

 **Test the event handler** to confirm that you entered your data correctly.
 Then, click **Next step** and **Add event handler** to create the event handler.